 The Blue Ridge Parkway is one of America’s most beautiful drives.
-If you are planning a road trip with your kids, take the time to stop and enjoy these family-friendly hikes.
-Your legs will appreciate the break from driving and the natural beauty of these hikes will exponentially improve your enjoyment of the Blue Ridge Mountains.
+If you are planning a Blue Ridge Parkway road trip with your kids, take a break from driving and enjoy these family-friendly hikes.
+In fact, getting out of the car and hiking Blue Ridge Parkway will will exponentially improve your enjoyment of the Blue Ridge Mountains.

 We started driving the Blue Ridge Parkway at the north entrance where Skyline Drive ends and the Blue Ridge Parkway begins.
 After 90 minutes of very scenic driving we arrived at Fallingwater Cascades.
 This is a very well treed, short hiking trail (about 0.7 miles each way, 1.4 miles total) which takes you to a very nice cascading waterfall.